tschechlovdev/Automl4Clust/README.md

 ### Prerequisites

-To install the AutoML4Clust API, you require Python 3.6 and a Linux environment with Ubuntu >= 16.04.
+To use the AutoML4Clust API, you require Python 3.6 and a Linux environment with Ubuntu >= 16.04.
 You can find and install the required libraries from the `requirements.txt` file.

 ### Optimizers